Glitch18/event-dashboard/README.md

 - Pimlico

 and more.
 The pipeline checks each event for the bundler when adding it to the database.

+If the pipeline is not running, no new events are added to the database.
+The next time the pipeline is run, it covers up for the missed events by resuming from the last processed block, and then continues adding real time events to the DB.
+The Grafana dashboard will always reflect the database.

 ## Grafana Dashboard